Joedahms/Software-Engineering-Project/src/README.md

 Where the magic happens.
 This the entry point into the program.
 It is called in the run script.
 when the user enters "./run URL_FILE".
 - class Main: ?
-At the moment all that is being done in main is outputting the NDJSON for all the URLs in the passed URL_FILE.
+At the moment all that is being done in main is calculating all the metrics for each repository then
-This was for testing purposes.
+outputting the NDJSON.

 ### metric.ts
 Contains the classes for each metric along with some functions that access the GitHub API.
 These
 functions could be moved elsewhere.
 - abstract class Metric: Defines what each metric class looks like and what it should have.
+Has two methods, calculateValue and minMax.
 - class NetScore: Represents an overall score for the package based on all the other metrics.
 Calculated based on: ...
 - class RampUp: How easily it would be for developers to get acquainted with the package having